pckosek/web_development/quiz_game/README.md

 ## This repo is being set up as part of a lecture series in client side Web Development

 For each of these files there is a video lecture available.
-These video lectures
+The content is not grouped categorically, rather it progresses in complexity.

  - 01_skeleton ([Lecture](https://www.youtube.com/watch?v=ljYvHLoLhBA)) - the basic html skeleton of our game
  - 02_basic_event ([Lecture](https://www.youtube.com/watch?v=xDgOMfJxlPg)) - preliminary client-side javascript that responds to click events